-This flavorful lemon bundt cake is filled with fresh blueberries and topped with lemon cream cheese frosting.
-It’s a beautiful spring or summer dessert!
+This moist and flavorful lemon bundt cake is packed with fresh blueberries, covered in lemon syrup, and topped with a lemon cream cheese frosting.
+Every bite is bursting with lemon and blueberries!

 Jump to: